Best Pregnancy Safe Moisturizer (Updated 2026 Guide)

 CAUTION

 Propylparaben is a preservative with endocrine disrupting properties.
 Affects ovarian function and embryo implantation with multigenerational effects in animals.
-A paraben with stronger estrogenic effects than methylparaben.
-Research shows it can affect ovarian function and embryo implantation, with multigenerational effects seen in animal studies.
+A preservative that affects ovarian function and embryo implantation, with multigenerational effects observed in animal studies.

 Types of Moisturizer